Definite fillings of lens spaces: Introduction

 \subsection{Embeddings in 4-manifolds}

 As any 3-manifold smoothly embeds in $S^5$~\cite{Hirsch:1961-1,Rohlin:1965-1,Wall:1965-1} and, hence, in any 5-manifold, it is natural to investigate the existence of embeddings of 3-manifolds in 4-manifolds.
-We will restrict ourselves to separating embeddings.\footnote{Note that for any 4-manifold with $b_1=0$ any embedding of a compact 3-manifold is necessarily separating.
-So for many commonly considered 4-manifolds, there is no loss of generality in considering only separating embeddings.} As a particularly simple class of 3-manifolds, the embeddings of lens spaces (and connected sums thereof) have often been studied.
-For example, it is known that no lens space embeds in $S^4$~\cite{Hantzsche:1938-1} and the connect sums of lens spaces smoothly embedding in $S^4$ have been classified by Donald~\cite{Donald:2015-1} (see also \cite{Kawauchi-Kojima:1980-1,Gilmer-Livingston:1983-1,Fintushel-Stern:1987-1}).
+We will restrict ourselves to separating embeddings.\footnote{For many commonly considered 4-manifolds, specifically those with $b_1(X)=0$, there is no loss of generality in considering only separating embeddings.
+If a $4$-manifold $X$ contains an embedded closed 3-manifold $Y$ that is not separating, then one can glue together infinitely many copies of $X$ cut along $Y$ to construct an infinite cover of $X$ with deck group $\Z$.
+Such a covering corresponds to a nontrivial homomorphism $\pi_1(X)\rightarrow \Z$.
+As this homomorphism necessarily factors through $H_1(X;\Z)$, we have $b_1(X)\geq 1$.} As a particularly simple class of 3-manifolds, the embeddings of lens spaces (and connected sums thereof) have often been studied.
+For example, it is known that no lens space embeds in $S^4$~\cite{Hantzsche:1938-1} and the connected sums of lens spaces smoothly embedding in $S^4$ have been classified by Donald~\cite{Donald:2015-1} (see also \cite{Kawauchi-Kojima:1980-1,Gilmer-Livingston:1983-1,Fintushel-Stern:1987-1}).
 Embeddings of lens spaces in $\mathbb{C P}^2$ have also been studied (see, for example, \cite{Owens}).

-\begin{ques} Is there a smooth compact 4-manifold $X$ such that every lens space smoothly embeds in $X$ as a separating submanifold? \end{ques}
+\begin{ques} Is there a smooth closed 4-manifold $X$ such that every lens space smoothly embeds in $X$ as a separating submanifold? \end{ques}

 This question is somewhat subtle in several ways.
 The smooth hypothesis is important; Edmonds has shown that every lens space embeds topologically locally flatly into $\#_4 S^2\times S^2, \#_8 \mathbb{CP}^2$, $\#_5 \mathbb{CP}^2 \# \overline{\mathbb{CP}}^2$, and $\#_2 \mathbb{CP}^2 \#_2 \overline{\mathbb{CP}}^2$ \cite[Theorem 1.2]{Edmonds:2005-1}.\footnote{Although not explicitly stated by Edmonds, the case of $\#_5 \mathbb{CP}^2 \# \overline{\mathbb{CP}}^2$ also follows from the same methods.} Moreover, every punctured lens space smoothly embeds in $S^2\times S^2$ \cite[Proposition 2.3]{Edmonds-Livingston:1996-1}.